RWKV/RWKV-tokenizer-node/README.md

 The python script used to seed the refence data (using huggingface tokenizer) is found at [test/build-test-token-json.py](./test/build-test-token-json.py)
 This test includes a very extensive UTF-8 test file covering all major (and many minor) languages

+# Designated maintainer

+[@picocreator](https://github.com/PicoCreator) - is the current maintainer of the project, ping him on the RWKV discord if you have any questions on this project

 # Special thanks & refrences

 @saharNooby - which the current implementation is heavily based on